-Conversations came and went over sweet coffees and treats, stories shared and projects connected.
+After our first meeting, conversations came and went over sweet coffees.
+Stories shared as we joined dots between our projects.
 Invitations were reciprocal, people and places connected.

 The intergenerational group Flor de Pequi – is led by a group of women elders.
-Proud and graceful leaders, who can grow, build and bind together a tremendous space for locals and visitors.
-This one is located in the centre-west of the vast continent-country – that is Brasil.
+Proud and graceful leaders, who grow, build and maintain a community space for locals and visitors called Quintal da Aldeia /Guaimbê.
+Pirenópolis is where they stand, located in the centre-west of the vast continent-country – that is Brasil.